-Risk management is also an essential part of the CIPFA/SOLACE framework on Corporate Governance that was to be adopted by all Authorities in 2002/03.
-The CIPFA/SOLACE framework requires Fylde Council to make a public assurance statement annually, on amongst other areas, the Council's risk management strategy, process and framework.
-The Framework requires the Council to establish and maintain a systematic strategy, framework and processes for managing risk.
-The assurance statement is disclosed in the Annual Statement of Accounts and referred to in the Performance Plan and is signed by the Leader of the Council and the Chief Executive.
+Risk management is also an essential part of the CIPFA/SOLACE framework on Corporate Governance that was to be adopted by all Authorities in 2006.
+The CIPFA/SOLACE framework requires Fylde Council to ensure that risk management is embedded into the culture of the authority, with members and managers at all levels recognising that risk management is part of their jobs.
+As part of this the Council makes a public assurance statement annually, on the Council's risk management strategy, process and framework.
+The Framework requires the Council to establish an effective risk management system that identifies and assesses risks, decides on appropriate responses and then provides assurance that the chosen responses are effective.
+The assurance statement is disclosed in the Annual Governance Statement, which is signed by the Leader of the Council and the Chief Executive.